 If we talk about maintaining the reel, they must be handled with great care in the first place.
 Also, refrain from dragging it into the sand and bumping it into the rocks.
 As it might break the frame.
 Also, make sure you protect it from any spray in the boat you are riding in.

 Rinse After Every Use

 so, here comes a point to focus on.
 Always rinse your reels thoroughly with water whenever fishing in saltwater or freshwater.
-It’s considered a best practice to always clean it with water so that any contamination or dirt stays at the bay.
+It’s considered a best practice to always clean it with water so that any contamination or dirt stays at bay.
 It’s just a matter of a few minutes.

-Avoid Pressure Your Fly Reel
+Avoid Pressure on Fly Reel

 Please do not use a high-pressure hose or sprayer to rinse your reel.
 The damage it can cause is beyond your expectation.
 The reason for this is that the pressurized water could actually force the grit into the reel rather than rinsing or cleaning it.

 If you have damaged your reel while fishing, here are some steps to fix your saltwater fly reel.